At least 8 children among 22 hit by gunfire at end of Chiefs' Super Bowl parade; 1 person killed

 “I can’t believe it really happened.
 Who in their right mind would do something like this?
 This is supposed to be a day of celebration for everybody in the city and the surrounding area. and then you’ve got some idiot that wants to come along and do something like this,” she said.

-Kevin Sanders, 53, of Lenexa, Kansas, said he heard what sounded like firecrackers and then people running.
+Kevin Sanders, 53, of Lenexa, Kansas, said he heard what sounded like firecrackers and then people started running.
 After that initial flurry, calm returned, and he didn’t think much of it.
-But he said 10 minutes later, ambulances started showing up.
+But 10 minutes later, ambulances started showing up.

 “It sucks that someone had to ruin the celebration, but we are in a big city,” Sanders said.